Goals and Performance Highlights

 • Total -13.5%

 In measuring greenhouse gas emissions, the Company has designated 2022 as the base year for calculating and disclosing greenhouse gas emissions.
-This assessment covers four operational buildings, including Building A, Building B, and Building O. The Company has calculated emissions using three approaches: Net greenhouse gas emissions based on the Absolute Emission method.
+This assessment covers four operational buildings, including Building A, Building O, Building B, and Building D. The Company has calculated emissions using three approaches: Net greenhouse gas emissions based on the Absolute Emission method.
 Greenhouse gas emissions per adjusted patient days using the Economic Intensity Approach.
 Greenhouse gas emissions per total revenue, which has been newly introduced this year as an additional metric to enhance alignment with international greenhouse gas disclosure standards, such as the Global Report Initiative (GRI).
-The Company’s greenhouse gas emission calculations have been certified by the Thailand Greenhouse Gas Management Organization (Public Organization) for the second consecutive year.
-Short-term and long-term operational targets have been established through climate change strategies that align with international standards and financial disclosure frameworks, such as the Task Force on Climate-Related Financial Disclosures (TCFD).
-These assessments of risks and opportunities are integrated into governance, strategic planning, and climate action plans to ensure timely adaptation to evolving conditions and to support the Company’s long-term sustainability.
+The Company’s greenhouse gas emission calculations have been certified by the Thailand Greenhouse Gas Management Organization (Public Organization) for the fourth consecutive year.

 In the performance results for the year 2025 compared to the base year 2022